 Climate Change Impacts are not Gender Neutral

 Rising incidence of floods, landslides, drought, urban pollution, and depleting natural resources linked to climate change impacts has been observed in Southeast Asia.
-Climate change impacts are not gender neutral: Addressing poverty and climate change concerns cannot be grasped without an understanding of gender differentiated rights, roles, and responsibilities of women and men.
-In the face of seasonal and/or catastrophic climate change events, women are less equipped to respond and are, due to gender roles; often face the brunt of these events.
-Women and girls have disproportionately low access to employment and income generating opportunities (limited education and skills base, lack of access to capital and markets); and socioeconomic status (lacking legal protection and ownership rights).
+Climate change impacts are not gender neutral: Addressing poverty and climate change concerns cannot be undertaken without an understanding of gender differentiated rights, roles, and responsibilities of women and men.
+In the face of seasonal and/or catastrophic climate change events, women are less equipped to respond, due to gender roles, and often face the brunt of these events.
+Women and girls have disproportionately lower access to employment and income generating opportunities (limited education and skills base, lack of access to capital and markets); and socioeconomic status (lacking legal protection and ownership rights).
 In addition, the provision of services (clean water, waste management, household energy) and exposure to environmental hazards (reproductive work position women closer to unsafe environments) are linked to gender roles.
-Disproportionate impacts on poor and vulnerable groups, in particular women, disrupt livelihoods, produce unsafe environments and limit access to clean water and essential services.

-Women are not simply hapless victims of climate change, but are powerful agents of change who are stewards and managers of water, fuel, and waste resources.
+Women as Agents of Change in Promoting Climate Change Responses.
+Women are not simply hapless victims of climate change, but are powerful agents of change in promoting climate change responses as stewards and managers of water, fuel, and waste resources.
 Evidence, such as in Nepal and India, demonstrates that linkages empowering women as resource managers and entrepreneurs present a powerful strategy for addressing both local and global environment concerns.
 Despite this, there is an institutional gender blindness that renders women's participation and contributions invisible and for resource management to be incorrectly treated as gender neutral.
-National energy, transport and urban development policies and organizations overlook women's specific needs and contributions, in part because the management of energy, transport and urban infrastructure has been cast as the work of men (e.g. engineers, surveyors and scientists).

 Capacity Development Needs

 Capacity development of government authorities at the provincial and local levels is needed to capture, regulate and distribute the influx of climate change finance in an efficient and gender equitable manner.
-National women's ministries, mandated to promote women's empowerment and gender mainstreaming, are equally without expertise to engage in investments in technical sectors related to climate change.
-While local communities and organizations are best positioned to identify projects that meet local needs and priorities, knowledge of the technical and financial requirements limit their access to climate change finance opportunities.
+National women's ministries and agencies, mandated to promote women's empowerment and gender mainstreaming, are equally without expertise to engage in investments in technical sectors related to climate change.

-Low-carbon technologies and access to climate change financing opportunities present co-benefits for women
+Low-carbon technologies and access to climate change financing present gender co-benefits

-The considerable funding mobilized under the existing climate change finance mechanisms provides opportunities for projects with significant implications on local and women's livelihoods.
-Climate finance projects can reduce the vulnerability of women to climate change by providing more secure livelihoods and access to modern technology while also promoting MDG goals for environmental sustainability and gender equality (MDG 3 and 7).
-Women could spend less time obtaining fuel wood, have access to cleaner energy sources, clean water, provide safe local environmental conditions and improve their own livelihoods.
-For urban areas, landfill methane recovery and utilization as energy, comprehensive waste management, and alternative waste management (recycling, composting and others) have been identified as priority mitigation options that also address these issues.
+The considerable funding mobilized under the existing climate change finance mechanisms provides opportunities for projects which integrate social inclusion and gender concerns.
+Climate finance projects can reduce the vulnerability of women to climate change by providing more secure livelihoods and access to modern technology while also reducing greenhouse gases.
+Further, women can spend less time obtaining fuel wood, have access to cleaner energy sources, clean water, and provide safe local environmental conditions.